Gilbert Alcohol and Drug Use Statistics

 Drug rehabs in Gilbert can range from free to hundreds of dollars a week.
 The factors that determine costs are the facilities’ location, the services they provide, and the types of funding sources they receive.
 Also, the types of services and amenities available at a drug rehab in Gilbert can sometimes cost more money.
 For example, having a private room with scenic views will likely cost more than a shared room in downtown Gilbert.

 In addition, participating in activities like acupuncture, massage, outdoor fitness, and having access to electronics will cost more than a basic treatment program.
-It’s important to consider insurance coverage, scholarships, payment plans, and other funding options as well as free Gilbert alcohol rehabs and drug rehabs.
+It’s important to consider insurance coverage, scholarships, payment plans, and other funding options, as well as free Gilbert alcohol rehabs.

-State-funded drug rehabs in Gilbert are treatment facilities that receive money from local, state, and federal resources.
+State-funded facilities and detox centers in Gilbert are treatment facilities that receive money from local, state, and federal resources.
 The money ensures anyone without access to funding can receive treatment for a substance use disorder.

 You can contact the Maricopa County Mental Health and Substance Use Department for a listing of state-funded programs in Gilbert.
-Examples of programs include:4
+In addition, you can call our helpline at 800-926-9037 (Who Answers?) .
+We have support specialists ready to help you 24/7.

 In 2020, the Arizona Governor passed Jake’s Law that takes the two Acts to a new level, giving the Division of Insurance authority to make sure insurance companies comply with parity and addiction equity policies.
 Jake’s Law also provides more money for the mental and behavioral health of children and brings together representatives from each group to help make the best insurance decisions for residents of Arizona.5